Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max continously ignores Spike but not listens to but obeys him as CyKo.
 This prompts him to disguise his self as Speeding bullet

-Max saves spike from Airiona/Jax
-- Jax goes to finish Spike Max says stop you'll kill him block his attack
-- Jax goes to finish Spike Max says stop you'll kill him <I'll never make it in time> Airiona jumps in to handle Spike instead and says I'll handle him
-- Airiona belives that it is her fault that Spike is in this situation and the he is beyond reasoning with at this point and decides to kill him or defuse him causing to lose his memory

-Spike asks Max why he saved him after all he did.
-Max says he realized his fault in the situation
-- Ignoring Spike instead of being his mentor and leading him
-- Not listen to spikes advice
-- focusing on his self in stead of using his new status to elevate others

 Spike tries to bite offf more than he can chew as opposed to Max that works delgently to progress slowly.
 This is why spike resorts to cheating with increasing servarity to progress.
 He gets worst as he fells victimised by an unfair world and thinks this is the only way to move forward

 Since Spike is not old enough to join he eventually joins as speeding bullet